 Completion of the quality report is a reporting requirement under the Directive.
-It is therefore essential that you complete the quality report thoroughly.
+It is therefore essential that the quality report is completed thoroughly.

-Guidance notes for completing the quality report are included alongside the relevant questions in the Excel template, in the tab "Quality report".
-Further instructions and examples are provided here, with the relevant row and question number in the Excel template referenced.
+Guidance notes for completing the quality report are included alongside the relevant questions in the ESS Metadata Handler, and can be visualised by clicking on the letter "G" next to the question.
+Further instructions and examples are provided here, with the relevant question number referenced.